-Federal Health Reform and It's Impact on Massachusetts Employers (PPT) file size 1MB
+- Federal Health Reform and Massachusetts Employers

 This presentation was given at the State Employer Forums and provides an overview of key employer-related provisions in the Affordable Care Act as well as implementation in Massachusetts.